MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/org-service/use-messages.md

 This information stored in Dataverse.
 The [SdkMessage table](../reference/entities/sdkmessage.md) contains information about all the messages.

 Information about the input and output parameters is managed by Dataverse in private tables.
-You will not need to retrieve it because there is an easier way.
+You will not need to retrieve it because there is an easier way: using the SDK Request and Response classes.

-## SDK Request and Response classes
+## SDK Request & Response classes

-The SDK for .NET contains definitions for all the common Dataverse messages in these namespaces:
+The SDK for .NET contains definitions for common Dataverse messages in these namespaces:

 |Namespace|Description|
 |---------|---------|
 |<xref:Microsoft.Xrm.Sdk.Messages?displayProperty=fullName>|Messages for common data operations and messages used to create and modify schema data, also known as metadata.|
 |<xref:Microsoft.Crm.Sdk.Messages?displayProperty=fullName>|Messages for business logic and operations to support special capabilities to support ALM and apps.
 Some messages in this namespace support capabilities only found in Microsoft Dynamics 365 business applications. |

+These classes contain properties for all the input and output parameters.

+- The classes ending with *Request contain the properties for input parameters.
+These classes inherit from the <xref:Microsoft.Xrm.Sdk.OrganizationRequest> class.
+- The classes ending with *Response contain the output parameters.
+These classes inherit from the <xref:Microsoft.Xrm.Sdk.OrganizationResponse> class.

 ### Generate classes for custom actions